mvccore/ext-router-localization/README.md

 - Router replaces possibly founded localization prefix substring (containing lowercase international language code and optionally uppercase international locale code) in request path (`$request->GetPath();`) with an empty string.
 It keeps request path every time in the same form to process routing as usual.
 - Router completes `$request->GetLang()` and `$request->GetLocale();` (or `$router->GetLocalization();`) values to use them anywhere in your app.
 - Session strict mode for localization version (configurable) to drive application localization strictly by session value.
 - Router keeps only one URL address version for the default localization homepage (under slash address - `/` or `/index.php`).
-Requests to the default localization homepage are redirected to slash URL address automatically (so there is no page for example for default localization `en-US` on address `/en-US/`, this page is automaticly redirected to `/`).
+Requests to the default localization homepage are redirected to slash URL address automatically (so there is no page for example for default localization `en-US` on address `/en-US/`, this page is automatically redirected to `/`).
 - Router accepts only allowed languages or it accepts allowed language and locale code pairs in rewritten URL addresses or it accepts allowed localizations in `localization` query string param, all other values are redirected to default localization.
 - Router accepts non-localized routes and localized routes with `pattern` and `defaults` (or with explicit `match` and `reverse`) by language keys or by language and locale keys if necessary.
 - Router defines for all non-localized routes localization record from session first into request object and into itself and if there is nothing in session, it defines configured default localization.